Coal Miner's Daughter (film)

-Coal Miner's Daughter is a 1980 American biographical musical film directed by Michael Apted from a screenplay written by Tom Rickman.
+Coal Miner's Daughter is a 1980 American biographical musical film directed by Michael Apted and written by Tom Rickman.
 It follows the story of country music singer Loretta Lynn from her early teen years in a poor family and getting married at 15 to her rise as one of the most influential country musicians.
 Based on Lynn's 1976 biography of the same name by George Vecsey, the film stars Sissy Spacek as Lynn.
 Tommy Lee Jones, Beverly D'Angelo and Levon Helm are featured in supporting roles.
 Ernest Tubb, Roy Acuff, and Minnie Pearl make cameo appearances as themselves.

 A film on Lynn's life was intended to be made since the release of the biography.
 Production for the film began in March 1979, and Lynn herself chose Spacek to portray her on screen after seeing a photograph of her, despite being unfamiliar with her films.
-The film's soundtrack featured all Lynn's hit singles, which were all sung by Spacek, as well as Patsy Cline's "Sweet Dreams" sung by D'Angelo.
+The film's soundtrack featured all of Lynn's hit singles, which were all sung by Spacek, as well as Patsy Cline's "Sweet Dreams" sung by D'Angelo and Cline's "Back in Baby's Arms" sung by Spacek and D'Angelo in a duet.
 The soundtrack reached the top 40 on the Billboard 200 chart and was certified gold by the Recording Industry Association of America.